lmorg/murex/docs/commands/trypipe.md

 # `trypipe`

-> Checks state of each function in a pipeline and exits block on error
+> Checks for non-zero exits of each function in a pipeline

 ## Description